nperraud/download-celebA-HQ/README.md

  b) download some extra files `download_celebA_HQ.py`,
  c) do some processing to get the HQ images `make_HQ_images.py`.

+The size of the final dataset is 89G.
+However, you will need a bit more storage to be able to run the scripts.

 # Usage
 1) Clone the repository